motya-proxy/motya/user-manual/src/concepts/mod.md

 # Core Concepts

-River is a Reverse Proxy application.
+Motya is a Reverse Proxy application.

 It is intended to handle connections from **Downstream** clients, forward **Requests** to **Upstream** servers, and then forward **Responses** from